 |---|---|---|---|

 Many mowers are sold as “3-in-1” and support all three modes with included accessories.
 Check your mower’s manual for mulch plug and bag compatibility.
-Dedicated mulching mowers have a specific closed-deck design and mulching blade — they’re optimized for mulching but may not support side discharge.
+Dedicated mulching mowers have a specific closed-deck design and mulching blade β they’re optimized for mulching but may not support side discharge.
+One thing to check before buying is bag capacity.
+A small bag can make bagging frustrating on larger lawns because you stop far more often than expected.
+It also helps to check how easy the mower is to switch between modes.
+On some models, changing from mulch to bag takes only a minute.
+On others, the setup is awkward enough that people avoid using the best mode for the job.

 Pro Tips

-- Default to mulching for routine mowing: If grass is at the right height and dry, mulching every week is the best thing you can do for lawn health at no extra cost.
+- Default to mulching for routine mowing: If grass is at the right height and dry, mulching every week is usually the best choice for lawn health and saves time.

 - Switch to bagging or discharge after skipping a week: Overgrown grass produces too much clipping volume for mulching.
-Bag or discharge when the one-third rule has been violated.
+Bag or discharge when the one-third rule has been broken.

-- Compost your bagged clippings: Don’t just throw them away — clippings are excellent compost material and break down in 4–8 weeks.
+- Compost your bagged clippings: Grass clippings are excellent compost material and can break down in 4β8 weeks when mixed well with dry browns.

 - Maintain your mower regardless of mode: A sharp blade cuts cleanly in any mode.
 See our blade replacement guide to know when it’s time for a new one.
 Check on a regular maintenance schedule.

-- Use bagging for overseeded areas: After overseeding, collect clippings for a few weeks to avoid burying new seedlings under heavy clipping mats.
+- Use bagging for overseeded areas: After overseeding, collect clippings for a few weeks so new seedlings are not buried under heavy clipping mats.

 Frequently Asked Questions